top of page

 Our emergency response team consistent of certified Ohio firefighters who are also FAA licensed pilots.
 Our training spans a wide diversity of public safety and homeland security matters.

-As we continue to expand our coverage areas throughout the state, we currently serve over 900,000 Ohio residents across many different counties.
+As we continue to expand our coverage areas throughout the state, we currently serve nearly 1 million Ohio residents across many different counties.

 AUTHORITY